LuluLee0117/Todolist/README.md

 # todofrontend
-The side project about Todo List
+The sideproject about Todo List
 ## Project setup
 ```
 npm install